jaedevgithub/skilledElearningLandingPage/README.md

-# Skilled E-learning landing page!
+## Welcome to the Skilled E-learning landing page!

 This is a solution to the [Skilled E-learning landing page](https://www.frontendmentor.io/challenges/skilled-elearning-landing-page-S1ObDrZ8q).